 How are these intent data providers differentiated?

-For data to be used to pinpoint purchase intent, you need to trust that the content used to produce the activity is actually related to your solution.
+For data to be used to pinpoint intent, you need to trust that the content of the signal is related to your solution.

-For a niche topic such as “Flash Storage”, there simply isn’t that much highly focused, in-depth content across the entire web, and even less that shows up high enough on search engines to drive significant traffic volumes.
+For a niche topic such as “Flash Storage,” there simply isn’t that much highly focused, in-depth content across the entire web.
+There’s even less that shows up high enough on search engines to drive traffic.
 As a result, intent data on product categories may not be all that useful.

-While some general technology and consumer websites are now allowing data providers to scan their sites and aggregate the information, premium publishers do not allow their sites from being included in these scans.
-For example, Gartner is not letting third party data providers identify who is reading the latest Magic Quadrant for Business Intelligence and Analytics Platforms.
+While some general technology and consumer websites allow data providers to scan their sites and aggregate the information, premium publishers do not allow their sites to be included in these scans.
+For example, Gartner does not let third-party data providers identify who is reading the latest Magic Quadrant for Business Intelligence and Analytics Platforms.

 How do you want to utilize intent data?

-At this point, companies like TechTarget and The Aberdeen Group have spent years producing in-depth content for serious technology buyers researching and making enterprise purchase decisions.
-They employ industry experts to provide high quality editorial content, and has built up databases of opt-in users who have explicitly said that they are looking to make purchases in certain technology categories in a given timeframe.
+TechTarget and The Aberdeen Group employ industry experts to provide high quality editorial content.
+They’ve built up databases of opt-in users who have explicitly said that they are looking to make purchases in certain technology categories in a given timeframe.

-Business-focused video destinations like BrightTalk are known for their webinars on topics like Marketing, Sales, Finance and IT its site, and can provide you with a list of leads who have viewed 3rd party content in your space (i.e. based on keywords webinars are tagged with).
+Business-focused video destinations like BrightTalk are known for their webinars on topics like Marketing, Sales, Finance, and IT.
+BrightTalk can then provide you with a list of leads who have viewed 3rd party content around your space.

 Software review sites like G2Crowd and Capterra can show you who is reading reviews in a given product sub-category.

-While user-level, user verified intent data may start to sound like the better option, there are limitations to consider.
-Given the focused nature of these third party B2B content communities, the number of contacts you can find showing interest in your product category for locations you care about may be more limited, and the cost of each intent-based contact will be higher.
+While user-level intent data may start to sound like the better option, there are limitations to consider.
+Given the focused nature of these communities, the number of contacts you can find showing interest in your product category may be more limited, and the cost of each intent-based contact will be higher.

 Now, let’s consider social-media based intent data.

 At this point, Socedo is the only company to provide individual contact level intent data for B2B companies from Twitter activities.
-We can tell you who is investigating or showing an interest in your product category or business space based on people’s real-time actions on Twitter.
+We can tell you who is investigating or showing interest in your industry, based on people’s real-time actions on Twitter.

-For example, if you’re selling business intelligence software to enterprises using SQL Server, Socedo can tell you whom in your database is engaging with other BI/data visualization vendors, industry influencers and the handles of relevant professional groups in your space, as soon as these leads take relevant actions.
+For example, if you’re selling business intelligence software to enterprises using SQL Server, Socedo can tell you whom on Twitter is engaging with other BI vendors, industry influencers, and conferences in your space.

-One thing to consider with any intent data provider is the match rate: the percentage of contacts in your database that can be matched to the intent data providers’ database.
+One thing to consider with any intent data provider is the match rate: the percentage of contacts or accounts that can be matched to relevant activities.

 Conversion Data on Socially Engaged Leads

-At this point, we’ve taken lead lists from multiple customers (typically with at least 10,000 leads each), added relevant social activities onto these lead records, and studied historical conversion rates for all leads on their lists.
+We took lead lists from multiple customers (typically with at least 10,000 leads each), looked at the B2B social media actions from these leads, and studied historical conversion rates across the list.

 In all cases, we found that socially engaged leads are more likely to convert compared to the baseline – all leads in an organization’s database.

-We’ve also determined that the best time to reach out to someone is within the same day that they showed an interest in our solution space.
+We’ve also determined that the best time to reach out to someone is within the same day that they showed an interest in your solution space.